Class teacher input, via excellent targeted classroom teaching (Quality First Teaching)

 - Local Authority central services such as ASD team or Sensory service (for pupils with a hearing or visual need).

-- Cluster funded services such as Education Psychologists and support from specialists based in complex needs schools (School 2 School Support).
+- School funded services such as Education Psychologists and support from specialists based in complex needs schools (School 2 School Support).

 - Health related services such as Speech and Language therapist, Occupational therapist, Mental Health services (CAMHS).